viccuad/kuberlr-kubectl/README.md

   - This gives us full "Y" and "Z" control on versioning the component to target Rancher minors.
   - E.x.
 Rancher 2.8.x releases will get varying versions of 1.Y.Z

+### Migration

+See the dedicated [Migration's Doc](/docs/chart-migration.md) for specific details on migrating charts.

 ### Compatability

 The base `flavio/kuberlr` image comes from the upstream repo and is essentially universally compatible like `kuberlr`.